richardjmartino/Research-website/content/authors/admin/_index.md

 - Visitors
 ---

 Richard J. Martino is an epidemiologist and data analyst.
-His research interests include TB/HIV, global health, social determinants of health, and LGBTQ+ health.
+His research interests include TB/HIV, global health, social determinants of health, and health disparities.
 Please use the contact form below or reach out through Twitter if you would like to connect!